As of 11/29/2023

 The Evolution of a Trader series of books explains the four trading styles and how I tried them all.
 It's a good place to start to get tips on buy and hold, position, swing, and day trading.

-The Getting Started in Chart Patterns and Visual Guide to Chart Patterns are wonderful entry-level books for people new to chart patterns.
-However, they are not primers on how to buy a stock for those who know nothing about equities.
+Getting Started in Chart Patterns is a wonderful entry-level book for people new to chart patterns.
+However, it is not a primer on how to buy a stock for those who know nothing about equities.